YonseiQC/equivariant_QML/README.md

 # HyQuRP

 ## Introduction
 HyQuRP is a hybrid quantum–classical neural network that maintains rotational and permutational equivariance in its representations, enabling rotation- and permutation-invariant classification.
-We show that HyQuRP outperforms most classical and quantum state-of-the-art models on various datasets in the sparse point regime.
+We show that HyQuRP outperforms most classical and quantum state-of-the-art models on two datasets in the sparse point regime.

 <p align="center">